YirenZzz/EventTicketing/README.md

 ![Screenshot 2025-04-19 at 20.35.25.png](doc/img/Screenshot_2025-04-19_at_20.35.25.png)

-This comprehensive waitlist management system enhances the user experience by establishing clear expectations, maintaining transparency, and providing organizers with flexible tools to manage demand effectively.

 ## Mobile-Responsive Check-In Interface

-The platform features a comprehensively optimized mobile experience that ensures all system functionality remains accessible and user-friendly across various device form factors.
-This section highlights the mobile responsiveness of the check-in system for both attendees and staff.
+The platform features a optimized mobile experience that ensures all system functionality remains accessible and user-friendly across various device form factors.

 ### Responsive Design Implementation